 The duties of the committee include responsibility for the proposed degree plan, the research proposal, the thesis and the final examination.
 In addition, the committee as a group and as individual members are responsible for advising the student on academic matters, and, in the case of academic deficiency, initiating recommendations to the Graduate and Professional School.

 The committee members’ approval on the degree plan indicate their willingness to accept the responsibility for guiding and directing the entire academic program of the student and for initiating all academic actions concerning the student.
 Although individual committee members may be replaced by petition for valid reasons, a committee cannot resign en masse.

 The student’s advisory committee, in consultation with the student, will develop the proposed degree plan.
-The degree plan must be completed and filed with the Office of Graduate and Professional Studies prior to the deadline imposed by the student’s college, if applicable, and no later than 90 days prior to the date of the final oral examination or thesis defense.
+The degree plan must be completed and filed with the Graduate and Professional School prior to the deadline imposed by the student’s college, if applicable, and no later than 90 days prior to the date of the final oral examination or thesis defense.

 A student should submit the degree plan using the online Document Processing Submission System.

 A student submitting a proposed degree plan for a MARM degree should designate on the official degree plan the appropriate program option.